stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-With an inner class for a mapped region of the memory:
+With an inner class for the mapped region of the memory:

 ```java
 public class DefaultDeviceMemory ... {